peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 For complete validation procedures, see the **[Statistical Analysis & Reporting Validation section in the Testing Guide](TESTING_GUIDE.md#statistical-analysis--reporting-validation)**.

 **Academic Citation:** "Statistical analyses were validated against GraphPad Prism 10.6.1"

+#### Methodological Validation Scripts

+The framework includes standalone scripts for performing targeted validation of key methodological claims.

+##### Neutralized Library Diversity Analysis

+This script provides a quantitative rebuttal to the "Barnum Effect" concern by analyzing the semantic and lexical diversity of the neutralized component library.
+It calculates metrics for vocabulary overlap, semantic similarity, and structural coherence to validate that the building blocks of the personality profiles are distinct and not generic.

+-   **Command:** `pdm run validate-diversity`
+-   **Input:** Reads all neutralized component files from `data/foundational_assets/neutralized_delineations/`.
+-   **Output:** Generates a detailed report at `output/validation_reports/neutralized_library_diversity_analysis.txt`, which includes key metrics and a pre-formatted text block suitable for inclusion in a research article.

 ### Troubleshooting Common Issues